Kwonsooksoo

 Where Banchan Becomes the Argument

 In Seoul's most competitive dining tier, the question that separates good Korean restaurants from serious ones is rarely about the main course.
 It is about the table that arrives before it.
 Banchan, the array of small accompaniments that frame every Korean meal, tells you almost everything: how the kitchen thinks about balance, restraint, fermentation timelines, and the relationship between individual components and the whole.
-At Kwonsooksoo, in Apgujeong, that table is the argument.
+At Kwonsooksoo, in Apgujeong, that table is the point.
 The accompaniments are not decorative.
 They are the editorial position of the kitchen made edible.

 The Logic of Accompaniment